Dr. med. Dirk Manski

 Dosage of BCG:

-2×108 to 3×109 bacteria in 50 ml NaCl as intravesical instillation once weekly over 6 weeks.
-Recommended exposure time is two hours, the patient should drink little before instillation.
-After the six-week treatment cycle and six weeks off, a post-resection and quadrant biopsy should be performed.
+2×108 to 3×109 bacteria in 50 ml NaCl as intravesical instillation once weekly over six weeks.
+The recommended exposure time is two hours.
+After the six-week treatment cycle and six weeks off, a repeat resection with a quadrant biopsy should be performed.
 If intravesical chemotherapy is successful, maintenance therapy is reasonable: three instillations at weekly intervals at months 3, 6, 12, 18, 24, 30, and 36.
-In the case of high-grade recurrence, cystectomy should be sought; alternatively, a second cycle of BCG may be attempted if the surgical risk is high.
+In the case of high-grade recurrence, cystectomy should be sought.
+Alternatively, a second cycle of BCG may be attempted if the surgical risk is high.

 Side effects:

-Intravesical administration of BCG often leads to local and sometimes to systemic side effects, which necessitate pausing or discontinuation of therapy, please see section pharmacology of BCG for management of side effects.
+Intravesical administration of BCG often leads to local and sometimes systemic side effects, which necessitate pausing or discontinuation of therapy.
+Please see the section "pharmacology of BCG".

 Treatment results: